 - Toys!
 Cats need stimulation and play time.
 It helps keep them happy, healthy and from using YOU as a toy!
 NEVER use your hands as a toy or your little cat will grow up into a big cat that can bite you when you try to pet her!
 We suggest a variety of different types of toys.
 Fake mice, small balls, long string-wand based toys, as well as feather-attached-to-string toys and catnip toys that are large enough for your kitty to hug and bite.

 - Scratching posts and pads.
 A VITAL tool for keeping your precious belongings from being shredded.
 Provide a vertical scratching surface either made of red cedar, carpeted or covered with sisal that is over 31 tall and is VERY STURDY.
 Your cat will need to be able to comfortably stand and stretch out completely to unknot those muscles and to sharpen claws.
 Also get at least one, if not more, horizontal and/or angled pad-type corrugated cardboard cat scratchers.

 - What about treats?
 Cats don’t really need treats, but if you want to give them something yummy, you can buy dehydrated chicken or salmon, no beef, treats that are NOT dry kibble, but actual pieces of dried meat.
 Most pet shops carry a variety of kinds.
-You can also give your kitty, Frankenprey.
-If youre going to roast a turkey or chicken and it comes with the giblets, you can offer the giblets, just rinsed in a bit of cool water, to your cats as is.
-The neck of the poultry is great for cleaning cats teeth.
-The can’t eat it, but they can gnaw on it, which is why it does such a great job.
+You can also give your kitty, RAW, uncooked, turkey or chicken giblets.
+The RAW, uncooked neck of poultry is great for cleaning cats teeth.
+You can also feed RAW uncooked, drummies or chicken wings.
+Gnawing keeps your cat's teeth strong, too.

 A Good Diet for a Long, Healthy Life